UHF Netzwerk Service

 The PA is a NLB-310 amplifier, and provides 10mW of output power.

-10mW is enough for any LOS QSO with a 40 or 60cm dish.
+10mW is enough for *any* line-of-sight QSO with a 40 or 60cm dish, and works even

-And - finally a new feature: The +5V RX can be switched on also during TX.
-The switch
+And - finally a new feature: The +5V RX can be switched on also during TX, or can

 Bonus material, which was not available